I had a Marie Kondo moment last weekend.

 2 tablespoons black sesame seeds

 Cook the noodles according to package instructions.
-Drain, rinse with cold water and transfer the noodles to a large bowl.
-Add the scallions, cabbage, carrots and chicken.
+Rinse with cold water in a strainer and transfer the noodles to a large bowl.
+Add the carrots, cabbage, scallions, cilantro, salt and pepper.

-For the dressing, whisk together the sesame oil, rice vinegar, soy sauce, ginger, garlic, salt and red pepper flakes.
+For the dressing, whisk together the sesame oil, rice vinegar, soy sauce, ginger, garlic and red pepper flakes.

-Toss the noodles with the dressing, cilantro and sesame seeds.
+Toss the noodles with the dressing and sesame seeds.